BilldarBagdar/C4Device_32StepSequencer/README.md

 and disengaged from the (external RTC) Transport so the sequencer stops running (next list item about Spot/Erase applies here too).
-When the script is NOT in USER mode, the clutch is engaged by default (the sequencer is QUIET), but you can "let off the clutch" outside of USER mode by setting the sequencer to VERBOSE mode (before you leave USER mode) so the patch will remain engaged with the RTC Transport and let the sequencer play when the transport plays (outputting Notes only, no "display updates") after leaving USER mode (technically, you should be able to change the sequencer patch back and forth between QUIET and VERBOSE outside of USER mode, but you can adjust the sequencer Note ouput, for example, in USER mode)</li>
+When the script is NOT in USER mode, the clutch is engaged by default (the sequencer is QUIET), but you can "let off the clutch" outside of USER mode by setting the sequencer to VERBOSE mode (before you leave USER mode) so the patch will remain engaged with the RTC Transport and let the sequencer play when the transport plays (outputting Notes only, no "display updates") after leaving USER mode (technically, you should be able to change the sequencer patch back and forth between QUIET and VERBOSE outside of USER mode, but you can only adjust the sequencer Note output, for example, in USER mode)</li>
 <li>When the sequencer is in "External Transport" mode, the "Spot/Erase" button controls whether the sequencer "follows" the RTC signals.
 When the Spot/Erase LED is ON,
 the sequencer is "disengaged" from the "External Transport" so the sequencer doesn't run.  <p>This external-transport Spot/Erase LED behavior is opposite to its behavior when in
-"Internal Transport" mode where LED ON means internal transport is driving the sequencer pulses.
+"Internal Transport" mode where LED ON means internal transport is actively driving the sequencer pulses.
 If you are in USER mode and using MAX Transport instead of RTC, and you leave USER mode with a VERBOSE sequencer sending Notes, you have to return to USER mode to STOP the Max Transport using the physical Spot/Erase button (QUIETing the sequencer Note output won't stop the Max Transport)</p></li>
 <li>The Sequencer no longer does any pitch coercion (to C minor pentatonic), except to scale the Note values output between 12 and 120 (i.e. a normal piano's 10 octave range)</li>
 <li>An encoder's stored "pressedValue" now supplements the sequencer's randomly generated (scaled between 50 and 120) velocity for that sequence step.
 (If the Pressed value is 78 or higher,